chkyass/Freebsd-Rootkit/README.md

 ## Functionalities

-- The Rootkit catch all the keyboard entries
+- The Rootkit catches all the keyboard entries
-- It launch a remote shell receiving commands embedded in ICMP request to evade firewalls
+- It launches a remote shell receiving commands embedded in ICMP request to evade firewalls
 - The module, processes and files are hidden by patching the associated system calls and kernel data-structures at boot time.
 - The files accessed have their metadata (time of access, time of modification...) unmodified.
 - The Rootkit is launched at every reboot of the system.